scionproto/scion/doc/ColibriDesign.rst

    and no hop-by-hop extensions.
 This means that the control-plane traffic uses the same transport mechanism.
 #.
 The border router must be able to check the validity of each packet without
-   keeping state.
-This requires cryptographic mechanisms built on a small set of private keys (typically one) and no other state.
+   keeping state, or keeping it to a very small set of private keys.

 Design Decisions
 ----------------